Three people in sneezing without covering their faces.

 • Wash your hands (either with alcohol hand rub or soap and water)

-• If visiting a COVID positive patient, additional measures are required when entering the patient’s room and this includes:
+• If visiting a COVID positive patient, additional measures are required when entering the patient’s room including:

 • Wearing a fit checked N95/P2 mask (staff will show you how to place and remove it)